-Eckhart Tolle says, “Unless and until you access the consciousness frequency of presence, all relationships, and particularly intimate relationships, are deeply flawed and ultimately dysfunctional.”
+Eckhart Tolle says, “Unless and until you access the consciousness frequency of presence, all relationships, particularly intimate relationships, are deeply flawed and ultimately dysfunctional.”

 The relationships vacillate between feeling “in love” and feeling the myriad of negative emotions, including jealousy, anger, etc., that occur on the other side of those euphoric feelings.

 I’m thinking of Brooke and Gary from The Break-up.

 According to Greek mythology, humans were created with four arms, four legs, and two faces.
-Fearing their power, Zeus split them into two parts, condemning them to spend their lives searching for their other halves.
+Zeus split them into two parts, fearing their power, condemning them to spend their lives searching for their other halves.

 The key to finding your twin soul, according to the experts, is experience: you are at a point where you are willing to do the work necessary to begin to attract this mystical other.
 This work is courageous and bold.

 It’s fabled that there are stages that you will go through.
 Some include: the first meeting, falling in love, turmoil, separation, and ultimately reunion.
-Therefore, when you have that moment of recognition, it doesn’t mean that it will be an effortless relationship.
+Therefore, when you have that moment of recognition, it doesn’t mean it will be an effortless relationship.

-Not only will you be able to celebrate the love you’ve found in this lifetime, but you also feel the joy of knowing that you may find each other again and again in other lifetimes.
+Not only will you be able to celebrate the love you’ve found in this lifetime, but you will also feel the joy of knowing that you may find each other again and again in other lifetimes.

 I’m thinking of Allie and Noah from The Notebook.

 People come into our lives for a reason.
 In fact, of the almost eight billion souls on this planet – these are the unique souls who’ve come into your life.
 It’s fascinating!

 Regardless of which type, all soulmates help us grow and become more whole, more aware, and more deeply ourselves.
 Each offers a lesson, elevating us towards better things in our lives.

 One of my favorite gurus, Byron Katie, says, “Do you want to meet the love of your life?
 Look in the mirror.”
-Our soulmates have a way of allowing us or dare I say, forcing us to have that look in the mirror.
+Our soulmates have a way of allowing us, or dare I say, forcing us to have that look in the mirror.